top of page

 Kandice Chuh proposes ‘illiberal humanisms’ as defensible humanities focussed on the ‘protection and flourishing of people and ways of being and knowing and of inhabiting the planet’ that is not defined by the structures of modernity which is constitutive of coloniality.
 We want to take it further in creating a practical and community led, run and oriented RADICAL HUMANISM.
 Illiberal humanism is its own discipline which holds its own normalising methods too.
 Therefore, in our Radical Humanism, we must work with an anti-disciplinary model, perspective and method to defy ‘common sense’ knowledge and instead value relationality, nonsense, lawlessness, failure, stupidity and non-linear story-telling as a form of revolution.
 Mastery is replaced with collective thought that is ‘othered’ by standardisation, an otherness that is infinitely multitudinous.
 The critic and the text must be recognised as mutuals.
 Powerhouse is creating its own pedagogical theatre practice that only invites this mutuality in a FLATTENED HIERARCHY

-and we say bring all your hats and swap them with each other at the door.
-We create art that is engaged in the dispossession of social structures and does so by manhandling them and transforming the trauma of ‘otherness; into a real, documented, lived, digital and physical community.
+We want to generate a new artistic humanities that is grassroots and promotes interconnected imaginaries as a tool to rebuild freedom in the ruins of capitalism.
+We create art that is engaged in the dispossession of social structures and does so by manhandling them and transforming the trauma of ‘otherness'; into a real, documented, lived, digital and physical community.
 We don’t want to simply survive anymore - it is time to thrive and we need each other to do that.

 In rejecting ‘common sense’ formed by structural limitations based on concepts of progress, structure, modernity, linear time, and categorisation, we aim to promote AFFECTIVE FEMINISMS.
 Our emotions and experiences are evidence of our battle with the normalised code of liberal citizenship (white, male, cisgender, heteropatriarchal, and hierarchised) which we are not invited to participate in by definition.
 We will reclaim the grounds of what is constituted as ‘reasonable’ and consequently rewarded.
 We will create unreasonable art.